Updated: July 15, 2020

 Issue: In late December 2018, TRS implemented a new “Accelerated Annual Increase” Program (AAI) that requires TRS to offer all retiring Tier 1 members an accelerated pension benefit payment equal to a portion of their future pension benefits.
 In order to receive the AAI payment, a retiring Tier 1 member must accept an irrevocable reduction in the automatic annual increase that will apply to the remainder of his/her TRS pension.

-Discussion: Under the AAI program, TRS will ask every Tier 1 member when he/she fills out retirement paperwork whether he/she wants to participate.
+Discussion: Under the AAI program, TRS asks every Tier 1 member when he/she fills out retirement paperwork whether he/she wants to participate.
 Members who choose to accept the program will:

 - Renounce their rights to the current Tier 1 annual increase – which is 3 percent raise in their pension benefits that always is calculated from the amount of their current pensions.